front-commerce/developers.front-commerce.com/source/docs/essentials/installation.md

 **Magento:** when using Front-Commerce with Magento, store codes must match [Magento store view code](https://docs.magento.com/m2/ee/user_guide/stores/stores-all-create-view.html).
 </blockquote>

-#### Configure remote services

-Front-Commerce can interact with remote headless services.
-But for security reasons, most services use some tokens to ensure that you are the only one to access to their data.
-It also is a way to allow remote services to invalidate Front-Commerce’s cache securely.
-These kind of tokens are configurable within the `src/config/serviceKeys/` folder.

-For instance, to interact with Magento2 you will need to configure a few things:

-- `src/config/serviceKeys/magento2.js`: Magento2 keys (available in the
-  `System > Extensions > Integrations` page of Magento admin area)
-- `src/config/serviceKeys/cache.js`: you will need to ensure that the key configured here is identical to Magento’s `fc_cache_api_token` custom variable to enable cache invalidation from Magento2

-We invite you to dig into the other configurations and tweak them if you wish.
-See [our documentation](#TODO) for further information.

 #### Optionally configure the caching strategy